South Sudan: third time is a Charm!

 Furuther, as the government strives to lay down the foundation for a more equitable society, the need to engage those who are affected so as to create ownership in the process of state making or nation building will be crucial.
 This is very important specially when using non-indigenous experts with limited understanding of the locally important indicators, much associated with cultural traditions and regional/tribal politics in the development process is very important, to say the least.
 The model that has been deployed so far has presented more studies, confined by the donor willingness to engage, under solely self-interested geo-political dynamics and far removed from the transparency they require, will continue to prevail.

 Thus, confronted by these new realities of class and wealth distribution, the government must be keen at leveraging the talents of its educated diaspora to fill in the gap that seems to be widening daily.
-This is not only for the long term viability and credibility of the government but also for effecting credible institutions that can deliver on these needed social programs that must address the increasing gaps or divide.
+This is not only for the long-term viability and credibility of the government but also for affecting credible institutions that can deliver on these needed social programs that must address the increasing gaps or divide.
 Additionally, engaging the diaspora at this nascent stage will surely provide the grounding needed in developing best practices and experiences in addressing the current challenges, instead of using highly paid foreign experts, while creating an underclass of well deserving and educated South Sudanese diaspora that are willing and able to deliver on all the indicators that are pertinent to the development of our nation.

 Posted in Uncategorized | Leave a comment